JuanV2002/JuanV2002/README.md

 </samp>

 ## About me
-- 🏫 I'm recently graduated in
+- 🏫 I recently graduated in
     - Machine learning and neural computation at UCSD

 - 🌱 I’m currently learning